TU Munich and Speedinvest with survey results on the European startup and venture capital industry

 Philip Chopin, Partner & Managing Director NEA Europe

-The Speedinvest survey results show that investors are flexible in negotiating term sheets, but there are exceptions.
+The results of the Speedinvest survey show that investors are flexible when negotiating term sheets, but there are exceptions.
 The most negotiable areas are dividends, option pool, redemption rights and board control.
 Non-negotiable terms are pro-rata rights, liquidation preference and vesting.
-Despite regulatory challenges and a difficult exit market, U.S. investors continue to invest in Europe.
+Despite regulatory challenges and a difficult exit market, US investors continue to invest in Europe.
 The study shows that European investors see Europe's education system, talent and technical know-how as strengths.
-However, there is room for improvement in capital markets and exit conditions, ecosystem maturity, private limited partner money and regulatory environment.
-U.S. investors are more optimistic and seek higher participation in technology companies than European investors.
+However, there is room for improvement in the areas of capital markets and exit conditions, maturity of the ecosystem, private limited partner funds and regulatory environment.
+US investors are more optimistic and seek a higher level of participation in technology companies than European investors.

-The full study can be found at Speedinvest.
+The entire study can be found at Speedinvest.

 Like it?
 Please spread the word: